 1941 Germany invades the Soviet Union

 The initially successful attack soon proved a disaster for the Germans as wintry conditions and fierce Soviet resistance caused massive losses and ultimately forced them to retreat.

-1633 The Church forces Galileo Galilei to renounce his heliocentric world view
+1633 The Catholic Church forces Galileo Galilei to renounce his heliocentric world view